-Buying a property, but not sure if you need an ALTA survey as part of the due diligence?
-Real estate transactions are complex and ALTA/ACSM Land Surveys, more commonly referred to as ALTA surveys, have been developed to identify potential issues that may affect the value or future use of the property.
-They are frequently required by most lenders, title insurers and attorneys.
+Buying a property, but not sure if you need an ALTA survey during due diligence?
+Real estate transactions are complex and ALTA/ACSM Land Surveys, more commonly referred to as ALTA surveys, help identify potential issues that may affect the value or future use of the property.
+ALTA surveys are frequently required by most lenders, title insurers, and attorneys.

 Finding out about hidden easements or rights-of-way after settlement can be a nightmare.
 As a result, you may need to delay the project, go back for approvals, lose tenants or worst case scenario – tear down the building.
 A story was recently shared with me about a building that was developed without an ALTA.
-Following construction, it was determined that there was a transportation easement through the property.
+Following construction, a transportation easement was discovered through the property.
 The owner now faces the potential loss of their business.

 It is crucial to have an ALTA performed when: